-Particle board is another budget-friendly option you can consider for your kitchen cabinets.
-Made of wood chips and synthetic resin or a suitable binding agent, this material’s low cost stems from the fact that it reuses lumber waste products.
-However, this material is also unforgiving.
-So if you want to craft your kitchen cabinets out of particle board, we’d suggest that you get it installed right in the very first try, and don’t move it afterwards!
+Particle board is another pocket-friendly option to consider for your kitchen cabinet design.
+Made of wood chips and synthetic resin or a suitable binding agent, this material’s budget-friendly cost stems from the fact that it reuses waste lumber.

 Pros: Lightweight and pocket-friendly